ozkary/data-engineering-mta-turnstile/Step3-Orchestration/README.md

 ```

 ### Create the PREFECT Cloud Account

+> API keys can be created from the user profile configuration (click your profile picture)
+>
 - Login with preface cloud to host the blocks and the deployments, view the dashboards
   - preface cloud login  or use prefect cloud login -k API_KEY_FROM_PREFECT
     - This creates a key file ~/.prefect/profiles.toml